SmittyB00p/vcrr6wP8OlqUPGrI/README.md

 Going forward, the Resnet18 model will be used

 ### Text Extraction
-coming soon...
+Using Google's Gemini model we will be able to extract text from uploaded images...
+Coming Soon!

+### Audio Generation
+Using two new text-to-speech (TTS) models - DIA and Sesame - we will generate human like audio with the extracted text...
+Coming Soon!

 ## Setup
 To run this notebook make sure to:
-* use a Python 3.9.13 kernel
+* use a Python 3.9.13 or later kernel
 * download the requirements.txt file by running in the console `pip install -r requirements.txt`
-* uncomment the first code cell that will allow you to install a few of the necessary packages
 * after the TNet CNN architecture block make sure the `SEED` is set to `14425870739644852099` for reproducibility